Kyle Harrison (baseball): Major leagues

 Harrison made his major league debut on August 22, 2023 against the Philadelphia Phillies.
 At 22 years and 10 days old, Harrison was the youngest Giants pitcher since Madison Bumgarner in 2009.
 In 3 1/3 innings, he gave up five hits, two runs, hit a batter, and had five strikeouts.
 His fastball reached 97.6 mph; the only other left-handed Giants starter who threw that fast a pitch since 2008 was Carlos Rodón.
 On August 28, in a 4–1 win over the Cincinnati Reds, in his second start, Harrison pitched 6 1/3 shutout innings and struck out 11 batters, becoming the youngest Giant with that many strikeouts since Bumgarner on June 26, 2011.
 Harrison was the second pitcher in Giants history to have double-digit strikeouts in his second career start, following Jeff Tesreau with the New York Giants in 1912.
 It was Harrison's only win in the majors that year, as he finished with a 1–1 record and 4.19 ERA in 7 starts.

 Harrison made 24 starts for San Francisco in his rookie season in 2024, with a 7–7 record and 4.56 ERA with 118 strikeouts across 124 1/3 innings pitched.

 Harrison was optioned to Triple-A Sacramento to begin the 2025 season.
 He was recalled to the big league club after their game on May 5, but this time to serve as a reliever.
 In eight appearances for the team, Harrison posted a 1-1 record and 4.56 ERA with 25 strikeouts across 23 2/3 innings pitched.

-Boston Red Sox (2025–present)
+Boston Red Sox (2025)

 On June 15, 2025, the Giants traded Harrison to the Boston Red Sox, along with Jordan Hicks, James Tibbs III, and Jose Bello, in exchange for Rafael Devers.
+Harrison made three appearances (including two starts) for Boston, recording a 3.00 ERA with 13 strikeouts across 12 innings pitched.

+Milwaukee Brewers (2026-present)

+On February 9, 2026, the Red Sox traded Harrison, David Hamilton, and Shane Drohan to the Milwaukee Brewers in exchange for Caleb Durbin, Andruw Monasterio, Anthony Seigler, and a compensation round draft pick in the 2026 MLB draft.
+He made his Brewers debut on March 30, against the Tampa Bay Rays.